padrone1225/Stop-Watch/README.md

 I made this projects contain stopwatch and timer.
 And used TailwindCSS.

 In this projects have some issue.
-I think if change title the time stop.
+I think when change title the time stop.
 In google stopwatch application when change title the time doesn't stop.

 How can I solve this issue?